Cursed Fate: Labors &

 Landscapes of Hercules

-"Cursed Fate: Labors & Landscapes of Hercules" will be on display at Southern Indiana Center for the Arts (SICA) starting with an opening reception at 6 p.m.
-Friday, May 7.
+"Cursed Fate: Labors & Landscapes of Hercules" is on display at Southern Indiana Center for the Arts (SICA) now through July.
 This gallery show by Alexander Winch..

 This show combines two series of works, both relating to the ancient Greek Hero of Hercules.
 The First Series is the Twelve labors of Hercules.
 Hercules was the son of Great God Zeus, but his mother was not Zeus’s wife Hera, but Alcmene, a human.
 Out of Jealousy, Hera made Hercules’ life difficult.
 In a fit of rage caused by Hera, Hercules accidentally killed his children.
 As penance, Hercules submitted himself to the King Erystheus who gave him a series of twelve impossible tasks which Hercules completed over a period of 10 years.